-Failure to recruit, retain and engage a talented workforce could impact the Group's ability to successfully deliver services and products to its customers.
+Failure to recruit, sustainably employ and engage a talented workforce could impact the Group's ability to successfully deliver services and products to its customers.

-In the digital era, knowledge workers are a competitive asset if they have the right skills and mind-set.
-In this matter, it is also essential for Proximus to adapt its way of working to the needs and requirements of the new generation - "the millennials" - and manage all talents within an inclusive multigenerational environment.
-Proximus could face a shortage of skilled resources in specific domains, such as security, digital front-ends, data science and agile IT.
-This shortage could hamper the realisation of its ambition to become a truly customer-centric organisation and delay some of its objectives in innovation.
-In addition, Proximus needs to upgrade skills in customer-facing and in other functions to become digital oriented.
+In the digital and disrupting era that we are in today, knowledge workers are a competitive asset if they have the right skills and mind-set and remain sustainably employable & engaged.
+The workplace is also changing faster than ever, in terms of job content, work environment, compositions of teams and new ways of working especially.
+Proximus could face a shortage of skilled resources in specific domains, such as cybersecurity, digital front-ends, data science and agile IT or could face a shortage of resources that are motivated to adopt the changes in their workplace an new ways of working in their daily habits.
+This shortage could hamper the realisation of its ambition to become a truly customer-centric organisation and delay some of its objectives in innovation and digital transformation.
+To make this happen, Proximus needs the contribution and engagement of all its employees.